Production coordinator training programme for unscripted TV - Belfast

-- 5 days training which will consist of 4 days of intensive in person training (this may shift to online training if COVID-19 restrictions come into place) and 1 day of self-guided e-learning.
+- 5 days training (10am to 4.30pm each day) which will consist of 4 days of intensive in person training (this may shift to online training if COVID-19 restrictions come into place) and 1 day of self-guided e-learning.
 This training will provide a comprehensive overview of the production coordinator role in unscripted television.

 - Optional 2 day online training (conducted via Zoom) focusing on organising overseas filming.

 - Up to 12 months paid work placements in independent production companies each lasting 3 months and where possible providing experience across a wide range of genres working with both large scale and smaller scale companies.

 - 6 x 1hr mentoring sessions from an industry professional.

 Industry networking event on the final evening of the in-person training.

 This programme is supported by the ScreenSkills Unscripted TV Skills Fund which invests in training for the unscripted workforce thanks to contributions from broadcasters, SVoDs and production companies.